Ahmad-Jabir Ahmadov

-Ahmad-Jabir Ismayil oghlu Ahmadov (Əhməd-Cabir İsmayıl oğlu Əhmədov) – was a professor of "Commodity research and examination of food" in "Azerbaijan State Economic University", Doctor of Philosophy in technical sciences (1973), Professor of the department "Commodity research of Foodstuffs" (2001), "Honored Teacher" of Azerbaijan (2002), a member of the "Union of Azerbaijani Writers" and "Union of Journalists of Azerbaijan", "Golden Pen" Media award winner (2010).
+Ahmad-Jabir Ismayil oghlu Ahmadov (Əhməd-Cabir İsmayıl oğlu Əhmədov) – was a professor of "Commodity research and examination of food" in Azerbaijan State Economic University, Doctor of Philosophy in technical sciences (1973), Professor of the department "Commodity research of Foodstuffs" (2001), Honored Teacher of Azerbaijan (2002), a member of the Union of Azerbaijani Writers and Union of Journalists of Azerbaijan, Golden Pen Media award winner (2010).
 Author of over 300 scientific publications, including 60 books.

 Biography

 Ahmad-Jabir Ismayil oghlu Ahmadov was born on February 6, 1942, in the city of Shaki, Azerbaijan Republic.
 After finishing secondary school No. 2 (1958) he was admitted to the Baku School of Trade and Cookery apprenticeship, where he got the qualification of confectioner of the seventh grade.
 From November 1961 till August 1964 he served military service in the Soviet Army.

 Before entering into University (1964) he had worked as a confectioner in Shaki regional food service-shop (from March 1960 till November 1961) and as a cooker in a military sanatorium.
 In 1968 he graduated with honors from university, majoring in the Commodity Research of Foodstuff.
 From December 1968 till December 1971 he pursued post-graduate studies dedicated to the field of study with his professional experience.
-In 1973 he defended his Ph.D. thesis “Study of commodity research of characteristics of saffron, growing in the Azerbaijan SSR” and received his Ph.D. in Technical Sciences.
+In 1973 he defended his Ph.D. thesis "Study of commodity research of characteristics of saffron, growing in the Azerbaijan SSR" and received his Ph.D. in Technical Sciences.

-Since 1978 he has been working as an associated professor of the department “Commodity research of Foodstuffs”.
-During his work in the university he held the positions of deputy dean at “Science of Commodity” faculty (1977–1983), was elected and worked as a dean of “Science of Commodity” faculty (1984–1987), four times as a head of the department of “Commodity research of foodstuffs” (1983–1984,1989–2001, 2006–2011 years).
-In June 2001 by the decision of the Academic Board of the "Azerbaijan State Economic University" he was awarded the academic degree of the professor of the department “Commodity research of Foodstuffs”.
+Since 1978 he has been working as an associated professor of the department "Commodity research of Foodstuffs".
+During his work in the university he held the positions of deputy dean at "Science of Commodity" faculty (1977–1983), was elected and worked as a dean of "Science of Commodity" faculty (1984–1987), four times as a head of the department of "Commodity research of foodstuffs" (1983–1984,1989–2001, 2006–2011 years).
+In June 2001 by the decision of the Academic Board of the "Azerbaijan State Economic University" he was awarded the academic degree of the professor of the department "Commodity research of Foodstuffs".

-Ahmadov Ahmad-Jabir made the Hajj – the pilgrimage to the holy places of Mecca on the 21 December 2006.
+Ahmadov Ahmad-Jabir made the Hajj – the pilgrimage to the holy places of Mecca on 21 December 2006.
 Ahmadov Ahmad-Jabir has two sons and five grandchildren.